REP AB-5000 – Zero Gap

 Garage Gym Lab Review

-Garage Gym Lab has reviewed this bench.
-You can read the full review here or view the synopsis below.
+The AB-5000 was a winner in the Garage Gym Lab Best Weight Bench Awards.
+You can read the full review or view the synopsis below.

 The below benches were picked as alternatives to the Rep Fitness AB-5000 ZERO Gap.